 There are many reports of strange activity at the decaying hospital in Pripyat.
 Given that it was the last place many of those caught in the Chernobyl Disaster took their last painful breaths, perhaps it is no wonder.
 We have written about the whole area around Chernobyl previously.
-However, another Russian hospital that didn’t house even a single patient is a magnet for strange and menacing behaviour.
+However, another Russian hospital that didn’t house even a single patient is a magnet for strange and menacing behavior.

 Khovrinskaya (or Khovrino) Hospital in Moscow, Russia didn’t even reach completion to house any patients.
-That has not however prevented the site from witnessing countless murders, and most probably satanic rituals.
+That has not, however, prevented the site from witnessing countless murders, and most probably satanic rituals.
 At least according to the paraphernalia discovered there.
 Essentially, the amount of misery the unfinished project has witnessed will surely result in paranormal activity in the near future.

 The project began at the height of the Cold War in 1980.
 In 1985 however, without warning or reason given, the project simply stopped dead.
-Rumours at the time swirled that the ground survey was incorrect.
+Rumors at the time swirled that the ground survey was incorrect.
 Underground water made the building unsafe, and it would eventually sink into its foundations.
 Whether true or not, barbed wire encased the shell of the building, which would only serve to entice sinister activity even more.

 The short video below looks at the grim past of the abandoned hospital project.